lampmerchant/tashtwenty/README.md

 ## Technical Details

+### Building Firmware

+Building the firmware requires Microchip MPASM, which is included with their development environment, MPLAB.
+Note that you **must** use MPLAB X version 5.35 or earlier or MPLAB 8 as later versions of MPLAB X have removed MPASM.

 ### MMC Card Format

 The MMC card must have an MBR (Master Boot Record) aka DOS-type partition table with up to four primary partitions of type 0xAF (HFS).
 Extended partitions are not supported.